t-will-gillis/dev-aws-terraform-demo/README.md

 2. **Provisions AWS infrastructure** via Terraform if all scans pass
 3. **Deploys a Flask application** to the provisioned EC2 instance

-A separate teardown workflow destroys all infrastructure on demand.
+There is a separate teardown workflow to remove all AWS infrastructure on demand for cost control.

 ## Pipeline Overview